Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Introduction

-In recent years, SE techniques have notably improved thanks to advances in machine learning algorithms.
-Notable examples include non-negative matrix factorization \cite{wilson2008speech, mohammadiha2013supervised}, sparse coding \cite{schmidt2007wind,sigg2010speech}, compressive sensing \cite{wang2016compressive}, and robust principle component analysis \cite{huang2012singing}.
-More recently, further enhanced performance has been achieved using the strong regression capabilities of deep learning-based neural networks \cite{lu2013speech, xia2014wiener, wang2018supervised, xu2015regression, zhang2016deep, erdogan2015phase, hsieh2020improving, weninger2015speech, yang2022improving, qi2019theory, qi2020tensor}.
+In recent years, SE techniques have improved significantly thanks to advances in machine learning algorithms.
+Notable examples include non-negative matrix factorization \cite{wilson2008speech, mohammadiha2013supervised}, sparse coding \cite{schmidt2007wind,sigg2010speech}, compressive sensing \cite{wang2016compressive}, and robust principal component analysis \cite{huang2012singing}.
+More recently, further advancements have been achieved through the powerful regression capabilities of deep learning–based models \cite{lu2013speech, xia2014wiener, wang2018supervised, xu2015regression, zhang2016deep, erdogan2015phase, hsieh2020improving, weninger2015speech, yang2022improving, qi2019theory, qi2020tensor, kar2025improved, reddy2022performance, sowjanya2022mask, sivapatham2023deep, banduka2024delay, sivapatham2022gammatone}.
 For these approaches, deep neural networks are often used as a mapping function to carry out enhancement filtering on noisy input to attain high-quality speech signals.
 Several extensions have been made to these deep-learning models.
 One direction is to use a more suitable objective function to train the SE system.
 In \cite{kolbk2017speech, fu2018end, kolbaek2020loss, germain2018speech, fu2019metricgan, fu2021metricgan+, hsieh2020improving}, speech metric-oriented objective functions are derived, which can be divided into two categories.
-The first category directly considers a particular metric to form the objective function, such as \cite{kolbk2017speech, fu2018end, kolbaek2020loss}.
+The first category directly considers a particular metric to form the objective function, such as \cite{kolbk2017speech, fu2018end, kolbaek2020loss, sivapatham2021performance}.
 The second uses another neural network model to form the objective function, such as \cite{germain2018speech, fu2019metricgan, fu2021metricgan+, hsieh2020improving}.
 Experimental results confirm that when a speech-metric oriented objective function is used, the SE system can be guided to achieve desirable output with optimal speech metric scores.
 In addition to designing more suitable objective functions, some researchers have attempted to incorporate information from other modalities as auxiliary inputs to the SE model, enabling exploitation of additional contextual information.
 Visual clues are one important modality that carries complementary information to speech signals during everyday communication.
-For example, the McGurk effect \cite{mcgurk1976hearing} demonstrates the cross-effect between the visualized mouth or lip shape and human hearing perception.
-From this viewpoint, numerous audio-visual multi-modal SE approaches, termed AVSE, have been proposed \cite{gabbay2018visual, ephrat2018looking, hou2018audio, michelsanti2019deep, iuzzolino2020av, sadeghi2020audio, michelsanti2021overview, chuang2022improved, chern2022audio}.
+Numerous audio-visual multi-modal SE approaches, termed AVSE, have been proposed \cite{gabbay2018visual, ephrat2018looking, hou2018audio, michelsanti2019deep, iuzzolino2020av, sadeghi2020audio, michelsanti2021overview, chuang2022improved, chern2022audio, balasubramanian2023estimation}.
 These studies clearly show that visual cues can successfully enhance the performance of audio-only speech enhancement (AOSE).